 Believe it or not, this is actually a hotly contested question.
-Many top-level racers, like Jeremy Powers and Adam Myerson, have completely abandoned the step-thru method.
+Many top-level racers, like Jeremy Powers and Adam Myerson, have completely abandoned the step-through method (also referred to as step-thru).
 Instead, after they swing their unclipped foot over the saddle, they leave it behind their clipped foot.
 Moments before they arrive to the first barrier, they unclip their leading foot, and usually plant that one first.
 In the last few years, many new riders to the sport have been taught this newer method as if it is the only way to dismount.

 In the end, even if you are comfortable using this method, you should look at stepping-thru from a risk vs. reward standpoint.

 What are the risks?
 In the new method, when your clipped-in foot is in front, your hip, leg, and ankle are positioned perfectly for clean and quick unclipping.
 When your unclipped foot is forward, your hip is open and facing away from your bike, forcing you to exaggerate the movement in your ankle to unclip your remaining foot.
 Pressing your right hand on the top tube of your frame and putting your weight on this arm (which takes the pressure off the remaining clipped-in foot) is one of the best ways to help unclip your left foot when stepping-thru.
 However, if you are unable to unclip your back foot, the results can be disastrous.
 At slow speeds, this usually results in hopping with your unclipped foot as you drag the rest of your bike behind you with your still clipped-in foot.
 At fast speeds, the inability to unclip could mean really getting hurt by running into a barrier or tumbling forward.